-To use the Orion Deployment Upgrade wizard, do not stop the SolarWinds Administration Service on your scalability engines.
+Do not stop the SolarWinds Administration Service on your scalability engines before the centralized upgrade.
 If you stop this service, the scalability engines are not reachable.

-Review the information on the Welcome page, and click Start.
+Review the information on the Welcome page, and click Check Readiness.

-The installer attempts to contact all scalability engines, and determines whether updates are needed.
+The wizard attempts to contact all scalability engines, and determines whether updates are needed.